 Clive Brown (Acting Secretary) was a partner in a law firm in the City of London until his retirement.
 He lives in Cambridge.
 He has been a Trustee since 2009 and takes the lead on fundraising and liaison with the team in Kolkata.

 - Revd Anita Matthews is Associate Priest at St Peter’s in the City, Derby, and is involved in CRS through the link between Derby Diocese and the Church of North India link.
 She has been a Trustee since 2015.

-The Trustees are very grateful for volunteers who freely give of their time and expertise to help support the work of CRS, including Rebecca Pendergast who provides technical assistance with the website, and Maria Cleminson who provides advice to the Nari Dana project and also helps with the website and newsletter.
+The Trustees are very grateful for volunteers who freely give of their time and expertise to help support the work of CRS, including Rebecca Pendergast who provides technical assistance with the website, and Maria Cleminson who provides advice to the Nari Dana project.

 The UK Friends of CRS have circulated newsletters since February 2005 in varying formats.
 The full set of back issues are below.
 If you would like the latest newsletters when they are produced, please email firstname.lastname@example.org and specify whether you would prefer to receive an electronic copy by email or a printed copy by in the post.